U.S. victims of mass shootings seek control over donations

 Jackson said she was forced to "jump through hoops in the midst of tragedy" to receive money raised in her son's name.

 Nearly $5.9 million in Aurora donations were channeled to the Community First Foundation.
 When victims' families publicly complained about the pace of disbursement, Colorado Governor John Hickenlooper called in Feinberg, who oversaw the disbursement within 45 days.
-The foundation was later shut down.
+The victims' fund was later shut down.

 After the 2007 Virginia Tech University shooting that killed 32 people, more than $10 million spontaneously flowed to the university's fundraising foundation, university spokesman Larry Hincker said.

-Note: (This story was corrected in paragraph 12 to clarify that victims' fund, not foundation, was closed)